RossSodermark72/IT-Security-Scripts-and-Queries-Incident-Response/README.md

-# IT-Security-Scripts-Incident-Response
+# IT-Security-Scripts and Queries-Incident-Response

-# Repository for Scripts and Incident Response JF Petro Group
+# Repository for Scripts/Queries and Incident Response JF Petro Group

-#Crowdstrike Falcon
+Crowdstrike Falcon

-#Microsoft 365 Security and Compliance Defender
+Microsoft 365 Security and Compliance Defender